Companies looking to speed up their innovation process should definitely consider cloud-native application development.

 What does it take to build cloud-native apps?

-- Containers + orchestration, which offer an ideal deployment unit and a self-contained environment.
+2. Containers + orchestration: They offer an ideal deployment unit and a self-contained environment.
 With those, you will be ready to scale your app at all times.

-- Service-based architecture, which will break down the functionalities of your app into independent modules (microservices).
+3. Service-based architecture: It break down the functionalities of your app into independent modules (microservices).
 Such architecture is easier to develop and release in an environment supported by DevOps and containers.

-- Application Programming Interfaces (APIs) for communication between the microservices, facilitated by service mesh layers.
-This guarantees easy receipt by internal and external clients.
+4. Application Programming Interfaces (APIs) for communication between the microservices, facilitated by service mesh layers: This guarantees easy receipt by internal and external clients.

 The challenges of cloud-native application strategy